OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 ### Install Anaconda

 [This guide](https://pynq.readthedocs.io/en/v2.5.1/getting_started/alveo_getting_started.html) provides instructions on how to install anaconda.
 Do the following.
-Go with the default selection, when prompted.
+Go with the defaults, when prompted.

 ```bash
 wget https://repo.anaconda.com/archive/Anaconda3-2019.10-Linux-x86_64.sh